asliwinski23/Amazon_Vine_Analysis/README.md

 ## Summary
 We certainly would recommend enrolling in the Amazon Vine Program to our client based on the data we have.

-Because we did take a subset of our data their is certainly bias.
+Because we did take a subset of our data there is certainly bias.
 I ran all available review data in a separate notebook.
 This analysis did not only account for reviews with 'total votes' count equal or greater than 20.
 When I included all reviews, there was still an overwhelming majority of unpaid reviews compared to paid.
 However, in this analysis, 85% of the 5 star reviews came from paid reviews.
 This number is significantly higher than the 47% we saw in the first analysis.

 As a next step, our team would look into specific competitor's consumer sentiment data.